bluwy/renoma/README.md

 # Show all passing and failing packages
 npx renoma --verbose

-# List all rules being used for linting
+# List all rules being used for linting (can be affected by --filter-rules)
 npx renoma --list-rules

 # Filter and run specific rules only.
 Supports * as wildcard (comma-separated).